eisterman/MurPy/README.md

 ## Running the tests

 There is included with the package a set of unittest scripts in the folder [/murpy/tests](murpy/tests/) and in the root a script [run_test.py](run_tests.py) for the automatic run of all the test included in the package without the explicit use of the unittest module manually from the user.

-For run the tests you can run a single script for the _tests_ folder or directly run the *run_test.py* script for run all of them.

 <!--
 ### Break down into end to end tests